Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - The problem is that the generated test methods do not match with the style of the existing test methods in the `PlanesControllerTests.cs` file.
 Copilot might suggest you use '[TestClass]' and '[TestMethod]' attributes, which are not used in xUnit.

 -  Let's fix this.
-Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `, deleting `<---- Place your cursor here`:
+Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `:

     ```md
     Generate all unit test scenarios for #selection and the tests should match <---- Place your cursor here
     ```

-- Type `#file` in the chat window and press Enter.
+- Delete `<---- Place your cursor here`, and type `#file` in the chat window and press Enter.

 - A pop-up will appear where you can search for files.